 When will the winners be announced?

 The winners will be announced on the Justice Center’s website on September 6, 2019.
 Winners will be invited to the Advisory Council’s September 19, 2019 meeting in Albany, for a recognition lunch and opportunity to meet the Justice Center’s Advisory Council and other New York State policy makers.

-Questions about the award or completion of the application should be directed to the Office of Outreach, Prevention and Support at [email protected].
+Questions about the award or should be directed to the Office of Outreach, Prevention and Support at [email protected].